Small Ruminant Parasite Prevention

 strongyles go by many names: stomach worms, hookworms, haemonghus, barberpole worm, bankrupt worms, thread worms (really a misnomer) and probably others (also probably misnomers).

 Some dewormer options include: corid-readily available over the counter but ineffective at labeled doses.
-It is appropriate to use, it is not "caustic" as some will claim, its appropriate administration is unlikely to cause a thiamine deficiency (polio).
+It is appropriate to use, it is not "caustic" as some will claim.
+Appropriate administration is unlikely to cause a thiamine deficiency (polio).
 It DOES work and it is legal to use.
 Under-dosing and inappropriate administration of vitamin B agents along with it would be common reasons for treatment failure.

 Toltrazuril/Baycox is often used to treat coccidiosis.
 It is purportedly a single treatment option.
 This medication is NOT FDA approved.
 Safety issues have been previously reported, including death in horses.
 It is most certainly used and probably does work (it is licensed in Canada, Australia, Europe) but its application to treatment in the United States is subject to scrutiny to say the least.
 Food producing animals should NOT be administered Toltrazuril in the United States.